-Keurig models offer the best, and most convenient coffee brewing experience there is.
+Keurig models offer the best and most convenient coffee brewing experience.
 They will often be the go-to coffee maker for your local bank where you can make yourself a cup while they make you wait.
 Keurig coffee makers are quite affordable for home use too, and the K50 and K55 can both be available for $100, even.
 Definitely cheaper than a home espresso machine, which will likely be of much lower quality anyway.

-Anyway, when we took to comparing the Keurig K50 and the K55, we took into consideration a few factors, including: coffee quality, convenience, design, usability, durability, and even customer reviews.
+When we got to comparing the Keurig K50 and the K55, we took into consideration a few factors, including coffee quality, convenience, design, usability, durability, and even customer reviews.
 If you’re not a new coffee machine user, you probably know that other people’s experience with a certain brewer model can make quite a bit of a difference as to whether that is a good investment or not.
 A cup of coffee is a cup of coffee, after all, but why not get the best one there is?

 Without further review, let’s get talking about these two excellent coffee makers.
 Our overall verdict is in the chart below if you would rather just get this over with.
 However, if this information doesn’t satisfy you, then please do continue reading.